Line 2 (O-Train): Pilot project

 From 2001 until 2015, the system used three diesel-powered Bombardier Talent BR643 low-floor diesel multiple unit trains.
 It was, however, described as "light rail", partly because plans called for it to be extended into Ottawa's downtown as a tramway-like service, and partly because the Talent vehicles, though designed for mainline railways in Europe, are much smaller and lighter than most mainline trains in North America, and do not meet the Association of American Railroads' standards for crash strength.
 Ottawa is also authorized to run trains with only a single operator and no other crew, something rare on mainline railways in North America.

 Until late 2014, the official name of the diesel-powered, north–south line was "O-Train".
-After construction started on a second, east–west light rail line (the Confederation Line), the O-Train name was applied to the entire system, and the north–south line was renamed the "Trillium Line".
+After construction started on a second, east–west urban rail line (the Confederation Line), the O-Train name was applied to the entire system, and the north–south line was renamed the "Trillium Line".

 Original service

-Ticketing on the Trillium Line originally worked entirely on a proof-of-payment basis; there were no ticket barriers or turnstiles, and the driver did not check fares.
+Ticketing on Line 2 originally worked entirely on a proof-of-payment basis; there were no ticket barriers or turnstiles, and the driver did not check fares.
 Occasionally, OC Transpo Special Constables or other employees prompted passengers for proof-of-payment.
-Tickets can be purchased from a vending machine on the platform, and certain bus passes are also valid for the Trillium Line.
-Trillium Line tickets were exchanged for bus transfers upon boarding a bus.
+Tickets can be purchased from a vending machine on the platform, and certain bus passes are also valid for Line 2.
+Line 2 tickets were exchanged for bus transfers upon boarding a bus.
 Although bus transfers can be used to board the O-Train, prepaid bus tickets cannot.

-The European trains are narrower than the North American standard.
-In order to enable night-time use of the line by standard-width freight services, retractable platform extenders are mounted at each station (other than Bayview which is constructed on its own private rail spur).
-Passengers gain access to the Trillium Line on these extenders.
-If the line is used for freight, the extenders are retracted allowing a wider train to pass through the station.
-The extender interface with the train has been refined over time, and cyclists and wheelchair users now have no trouble accessing the train.
+The European trains were narrower than the North American standard.
+In order to enable night-time use of the line by standard-width freight services, retractable platform extenders were mounted at each station other than Bayview (which is constructed on its own private rail spur).
+Passengers gain access to Line 2 on these extenders.
+When a freight train needs to pass through a station, the extenders are retracted, allowing the wider train to pass through.

-The service frequency of a train every fifteen minutes made it possible to run the line with a fleet of just three trains (of which only two were in service at any given time) and a single track, apart from passing sidings at Carleton station.
+The 15-minute headway combined with a travel time of 12 minutes end-to-end made it possible to run the line with a fleet of just three trains (of which only two were in service at any given time) and a single track, apart from passing sidings at Carleton station.

 The Trillium Line hit the 1-millionth rider mark on May 29, 2002, the 5-millionth mark on January 21, 2005, and the 10-millionth in late 2010.
 In mid-2011, the Trillium Line carried an average of approximately 12,000 riders each day.